sablier-labs/docs/docs/guides/lockup/05-etherscan.md

 #### Transferable

-The `transferable` field indicates whether the NFT owner is allowed to transfer te NFT or not.
+The `transferable` field indicates whether the NFT owner is allowed to transfer the NFT or not.
 This can be set to either `true` or `false`.

 This flag cannot be changed later.